 - PED 312 Test and Measurement in HPER 3 hrs.
 A study of the use of tests, measurements, and evaluation techniques for the formative and summative assessment of fitness development, skill development, cognitive learning, and affective behaviors in physical education and sports.
 Laboratory experiences and computerized assessment strategies will be included.
-Knowledge and use of Bloom's Taxonomy.
-Prerequisite: None.
-(Offered Spring) - PED 409 Physiology of Exercises 3 hrs.
-This course is designed to provide the student with a broad background regarding the physiological effects of physical activity on the human body.
-The course also includes a laboratory component to ensure a means for application and analysis by the student Prerequisite: BIO 101, BIO 101L, and CHE 111, CHE 111L.
-(Offered Fall) - PED 412 Motor Behavior 3 hrs.
+Knowledge and use of Bloom's Taxonomy are also expected.
+Prerequisite: None (Offered Fall) - PED 325 Emergency Response 3 hrs Development of the knowledge and skills necessary to work as a first responder in an emergency to help sustain life, reduce pain, and minimize the consequences of injury or sudden illness until more advanced medical help can arrive.
+(Offered Spring) - PED 391 Practicum in Aquatics 3 hrs.
+Work and learning experiences outside the classroom at an approved fitness, recreation or wellness facility selected for the student.
+This program is designed to be a practical leadership experience and learning environment for competent, energetic students seeking to become managers and directors of sports and recreational facilities.
+(Offered Fall, Spring and Summer) - PED 393 Practicum in Exercise Science 3 hrs.
+Work and learning experiences outside the classroom at an approved fitness, recreation or wellness facility selected for the student.
+This program is designed to be a practical leadership experience and learning environment for competent, energetic students seeking to become managers and directors of sports and recreational facilities.
+(Offered Fall, Spring and Summer) - PED 394 Practicum in Sport Management 3 hrs.
+Work and learning experiences outside the classroom at an approved fitness, recreation or wellness facility selected for the student.
+This program is designed to be a practical leadership experience and learning environment for competent, energetic students seeking to become managers and directors of sports and recreational facilities.
+(Offered Fall, Spring, and Summer) - PED 409 Exercise Physiology 3 hrs.
+A course is providing the student with a broad background regarding the physiological effects of physical activity on the human body.
+The course also includes a laboratory component to ensure a means for application and analysis by the student Prerequisites: BIO 101, BIO 101L, and CHE 111, CHE 111L (Offered Fall) - PED 412 Motor Learning 3 hrs.
 A study of neuromuscular development, perceptual motor skill development, and motor patterns which result in proficient movement in a variety of specific motor behaviors.
 The measurement, analysis, and evaluation of motor behavior will also be emphasized.
-Prerequisite: None.
-(Offered Fall and Spring). - PED 420 Introduction to Research on Teaching in Physical Education 3 hrs.
+Prerequisite: None (Offered Spring). - PED 420 Introduction to Research on Teaching in Physical Education 3 hrs.
 A comprehensive based description of teaching research in Physical Education.
 This course brings to bear the important principles connected to teaching activity and movement in education.
-Its focus is on understanding and grasping the unique variables which makes for effective and efficient teaching in the gym.
-(Offered Fall and Spring) - PED 422 Principles of Coaching/Intramurals 3 hrs.
-This course is designed to provide a comprehensive approach to organizing and administering an intramural program.
+Its focus is on understanding and grasping the unique variables, which makes for effective and efficient teaching in the gym.
+(Offered Fall) - PED 422 Principles of Coaching/Intramurals 3 hrs.
+A comprehensive approach to organizing and administering an intramural program.
 The course emphasizes the key elements of historical development, organizational structure, budgeting, and tournament designed seasonal activities.
-Also provides an intense study of the specific aspects of coaching as a person and as a professional, based on sound theories and practices pertaining to athletic performance, athletic management, and relationships which are necessary for successful coaching.
+Also included is an intense study of the specific aspects of coaching as a person and as a professional, based on sound theories and practices pertaining to athletic performance, athletic management, and relationships which are necessary for successful coaching.
+(Offered Fall) - PED 427